S3-working-group/s3-practical-guide/docs/all.md

 #### Invest in learning and development

-When involving people in decision making, everyone understanding what objections are – and how they are distinct from concerns, opinion or preference – will help people contribute to decisions in more meaningful and effective ways.
+When involving people in decision-making, everyone understanding what objections are – and how they are distinct from concerns, opinion or preference – will help people contribute to decisions in more meaningful and effective ways.
 Put in place ways to gather any possible objections that people raise and develop a system to easily make them available to the people directly responsible for making and evolving those decisions.

 In the case where people are responsible for making and evolving agreements together on a regular basis, invest in everyone developing the necessary competence and skills.
-This includes learning basic communication skills and developing fluency in whichever decision making processes you use.
+This includes learning basic communication skills and developing fluency in whichever decision-making processes you use.

 #### Invite external influence

-Some decision making will be improved through including a range of perspectives and expertise.
+Some decision-making will be improved through including a range of perspectives and expertise.
 When looking for people with a worthwhile perspective to bring, consider the wider organization and your external environment too.
 Who has valuable expertise or experience from elsewhere in the organization and who are your customers, investors and other stakeholders?
 All of these people are affected in some way by the consequences of decisions you make.
 As well as being open to consider their suggestions and points of view, there might be times when actively inviting their opinion or involving them in certain decisions you need to make, will inform you of better ways to achieve your goals.